Carrots are easy to grow making them a good choice for beginning gardeners. Learn how to grow carrots with these tips.

 Gardeners should start to sow carrot seeds approximately 3 – 5 weeks before the last frost date of the spring, which you can easily find with a quick online search of your area.

 You can also choose carrot varieties to grow in the fall and winter.
 Plant these carrot seed varieties 2 – 3 months before the average first frost.
 Depending on where you live, that will be in fall or winter.

 Depending on the number of harvests you want to have throughout the year, you might have to sow seeds every three weeks to encourage the growth of a higher number of carrots.

 You will also want to take care not to plant the seeds too close together, which is where a seed sower might come into great use.
 Carrot seeds are tiny.

-Using a seed sower helps to be sure each carrot will have enough space.
+Be sure each carrot will have enough space.
 Ideally, carrots should be planted 3 – 4 inches apart.
 If you are gardening in a square foot, you can plant 16 seeds.